SamiPerttu/fundsp/README.md

 It has whatever inputs `A` has, and outputs everything from `B` and `C` and `D` in parallel.

 The whole structure is packed, monomorphized and inlined with the constituent nodes consumed.
-If you want to reuse components, define them as functions or closures, or clone them.
+If you want to reuse components, define them as functions or closures.
-See the prelude for examples of the former.
+See the preludes for examples.

 Connectivity is checked during compilation.
 Mismatched connectivity will result in a compilation error complaining about mismatched